Home Business Sky UK Ponders Plan to Axe 3 Call Centres and Cut 2,000 Jobs

 Concerns Over Impact on Customer Support Quality

 With Sky consistently ranking among the best in the industry for low customer complaint levels, there are worries the closures could lead to a decline in support quality.
-However, the full impact likely won’t be evident in Ofcom’s complaint figures until late 2025 or early 2026.
+However, the full impact likely won’t be evident in ofcom’s complaint figures until late 2025 or early 2026.

 Job Losses a Blow to Dedicated Employees